 If the student appeals a decision of suspension, expulsion, degree revocation, or rescission of credit, the decision will not become effective until after a Hearing before the Committee unless a temporary suspension remains in place in accordance with the policies herein.

 Non-Academic Misconduct Hearing Appeals Committee

-- that the Investigator’s determination is affirmed; or
+- that the Conduct Officer’s determination is affirmed; or

-- that the Investigator’s determination is modified or reversed.
+- that the Conduct Officer’s determination is modified or reversed.